Here are some things that may help you prepare for Sunday Worship & Song at Oak Bay United

 A place for everyone

 Families, young children, infants, toddlers, elders - people of all ages! - are equally welcome in the Sanctuary and all areas of the church.
 Infants, toddlers and their adults may chose to enjoy the Sanctuary Nursery whenever they need.
-Infant feeding and nursing is welcome anywhere, any time at Oak Bay United.
+Infant feeding is welcome anywhere, any time at Oak Bay United.

 Get your bearings

 When you arrive on Sunday, greeters will welcome you at the main door and at the elevator door, and offer you the Sunday Worship Sheet (the Worship Sheet tells you more about Oak Bay United, and what the theme of worship is).
 Please sit where ever you like, including the balcony.
-Infant feeding and nursing is welcome anywhere, anytime.
+Breast/chest-feeding is welcome anywhere, anytime.
 Chatting and movement in the Sanctuary is common, and so is sitting quietly.
 The PowerPoint will be on with announcements, and then it will show the order of service once Worship & Song begins.

 The church service includes elements of Christian communal worship: singing songs and hymns, hearing the stories of our faith, expressing silent and spoken prayers, hearing a sermon by the minister or guest preacher, a time to offer financial and spiritual gifts, and sharing announcements towards the end of the service.